automotive-grade-linux/docs-agl/docs/getting-started/machines/intel.md

 ### Download the script `mkefi-agl.sh`

-This script is present in the directory meta-agl/scripts from blowfish 2.0.4, alternatively you can download it from the following Git repo:
+This script is present in the directory meta-agl/scripts from blowfish 2.0.4 : [mkefi-agl.sh](https://gerrit.automotivelinux.org/gerrit/gitweb?p=AGL/meta-agl.git;a=blob_plain;f=scripts/mkefi-agl.sh;hb=HEAD)

+Alternatively you can download it from the following Git repo:

 [https://github.com/dominig/mkefi-agl.sh](https://github.com/dominig/mkefi-agl.sh)